reddmetrics/reddmetrics.github.com/_posts/2011-04-14-hodrick-prescott-filter-and-spectral-signals.md

-The graph below displays the a pre-conditioned NDVI time-series for a 1km x 1km tract of forested land in Indonesia between February 2000 and December 2010.
+The graph below displays the a pre-conditioned NDVI time-series for a 1km x 1km tract of forested land in Indonesia between February 2000 and December 2010 [in blue].
 We have already removed and interpolated "unreliable" values, as indicated by an associated MODIS measurement of the error from cloud cover (among other things).
-The H-P filter for this NDVI time-series is also plotted, with a smoothing parameter &#0955; = 50.
+The H-P filter for this NDVI time-series is also plotted [in red], with a smoothing parameter &#0955; = 50.
 The &#0955; parameter reflects the filter's sensitivity to short-term variation in the NDVI.
 As &#0955; increases, the filtered curve approaches the OLS regression line -- which is not at